hacker-cb/hassio-component-smart-thermostat/README.md

 Domains: `switch`,`input_boolean`.

+See [General PID explanation](docs/PID.md) how to tune PID parameters.

 * Internal PID limits are integers, defined as constants `PWM_SWITCH_MIN_VALUE` and `PWM_SWITCH_MAX_VALUE` (0, 100).
   So, you must use this limits when tuning `pid_params` terms.